Ian Leggatt

-Ian Donald Leggatt (born September 23, 1965) is a Canadian professional golfer.
+Ian Donald Leggatt (born Eion Donald Leggatt; September 23, 1965) is a Canadian professional golfer.

 Early life

 Leggatt was born in Galt, now part of Cambridge, Ontario.

 Professional career

 Leggatt has won one PGA Tour event and one Nationwide Tour event.
 He retired from professional golf in May 2009 due to injuries.

 Leggatt now works for Wasserman Media Group as an agent/consultant in their golf management division.
 He appears on Sportsnet as their golf analyst.